Beverston Castle: Developments since 1950

 After Jane Rook's death, the property was listed for sale in 2019.
 In addition to the seven bedroom manor house, the 693 acre property included four estate cottages, a flat, an estate office, a large stableyard, a walled kitchen garden and lawns.
-Many of the contents (80 lots) were listed for sale by auction (Bonhams) in October 2018.
+Many of the contents (80 lots) were listed for sale by auction at Bonhams in October 2018.